hschickdevs/personal-developer-blog/README.md

 # Harrison's Developer Blog

 I created a personal developer blog using Flask, Jinja, and Bootstrap.
 This website is a refactor of a bootstrap template in order to run on a Flask Webapp.
 The point of the blog would be to post articles about my career progression and projects as a software developer.
+I've created a few sample posts and comments to demonstrate the would-be functionality of the website.

 Articles, users, and comments are stored on a local sqlite database, and retreived using Flask-SQLAlchemy.

+I used gunicorn to deploy the webapp to Heroku for testing, but the app is currently not deployed to a live server.

 📚 **Tech Stack**:
 - HTML, Jinja